 During his playing career as a collegian, Arapoff was a four-year letter-winning defensive back at Springfield (Mass.)
 College, where he earned his undergraduate degree in health fitness.
 He went on to obtain his master’s degree in exercise physiology from American University in Washington, D.C.

-Arapoff and his wife, Jennifer, have three daughters: Julia, and twins, Anna and Alexa.
+Arapoff was born July 8, 1965.
+He and his wife, Jennifer, have three daughters: Julia, and twins, Anna and Alexa.